 In February, 2019, the Data Quality Committee – a collaborative of public companies, providers and data users working to improve standardized financial reporting – approved version 8 of freely-available rules and guidance to help filers using US GAAP and IFRS Taxonomies supported by the US Securities and Exchange Commission detect and resolve inconsistencies or errors in XBRL-formatted financial data.

 At this meeting, industry leaders will participate in discussions and plans for developing guidance and rules for use by public companies complying with the XBRL requirements of the US Securities and Exchange Commission.
 Learn about the Data Quality Committee.

-The XBRL US Center for Data Quality kicked off its fourth public exposure period on June 30 and the comment period closes on August 15.
-The 45-day review period includes two new rules – Reversed Calculation and Dimensional Equivalents – as well as additions to the existing Negative Values rule.
-Investors, analysts, public company accountants, […more]
+The XBRL US Center for Data Quality kicked off its eighth public exposure period on December 17 and the comment period closes on February 1, 2019.
+The 45-day review period includes freely available, proposed rules.
+The Data Quality Committee seeks comment on two new automated validation Rules – Member Extensions and Negative Values (for IFRS […more]

 In the current public exposure period of rules and guidance for public company filers, the Data Quality Committee (DQC) seeks comment on version 8 of the DQC Rules for Extension Members for US GAAP and IFRS filings and Negative Values for IFRS filings only through Friday, February 1, 2019.

 Preparing a perfect turkey is critical for a successful Thanksgiving.
 Preparing quarterly financial statements is another activity where “getting it right” is critical.
 The risk of mistakes has significant downsides, ranging from SEC sanction to negatively affecting your company stock price.